Dia scores first La Liga goal as Villarreal hold Akapo’s Cadiz

 The comeback was complete in the 95th minute by Danjuma who scored from a very tight angle to help the home team seal a point.

-Equatorial Guinea defender Carlos Akapo was introduced for Jens Jonsson in the 53rd minute but could do little to prevent Villarreal from making a late comeback.
+Equatorial Guinea defender Carlos Akapo was introduced for Jens Jonsson in the 53rd minute but could do little to prevent Villarreal from making the late comeback.